-It features a good-sized heated double bed, a small dinette where you can eat facing each other, a kitchen with a three burner stove and sink, a refrigerator, a wet bath and a big storage box at the front of the vehicle.
+It features a good-sized heated double bed, a small dinette where you can eat facing each other, a kitchen with a three-burner stove and sink, a refrigerator, a wet bath, and a big storage box at the front of the vehicle.

 The wet bath needs setting up, as the walls collapse when the vehicle is in tow.
-The extra pop up walls on the sides are made of solid panels, rather than mesh.
+The extra pop-up walls on the sides are made of solid panels, rather than mesh.
 As it’s a tall unit, the roof is electric – you push a button and it’s up in a minute.

 Find out more about the Flagstaff Hard Side Pop-Up Campers.

 6) The XL-1920 By Chalet

 There couldn’t be a more fitting name for a company making A-Frame campers: Chalet!
 Even the name is cute.
 The XL-1920 is ideal for a family, as it features two bunk beds and a dining area that turns into a double bed.

 The higher ceiling in this A-frame camper allows taller people to stand up comfortably inside, while the electric roof makes setting up camp super easy and quick.
-The XL models come with a variety of options, including an external BBQ, outside shower, a water heater, a solar panel, AC and more.
+The XL models come with a variety of options, including an external BBQ, an outside shower, a water heater, a solar panel, AC, and more.

 Read more on the XL A-Frame campers by Chalet.

-8) Aliner Classic A Frame camper – From $17,290
+7) Aliner Classic A Frame Camper

-If you’re looking for a minimal A-Frame pop up camper that is super light and compact, the Aliner Classic might be just what you’re looking for.
-It’s also the only model we know of that comes in three different colors: white, blue and red.
+If you’re looking for a minimal A-Frame pop-up camper that is super light and compact, the Aliner Classic might be just what you’re looking for.
+You can choose between a floor plan with a sofa bed or a rear double bed to sleep 3-4 adults.